-- 4.2.4.1 All operations personnel are required to be properly instructed in their particular duties and responsibilities and the relationship of such duties to the operation as a whole. - 4.2.4.2 An aeroplane shall not be taxied on the movement area of an aerodrome unless the person at the controls: - a) has been duly authorized by the operator or a designated agent. - b) is fully competent to taxi the aeroplane. - c) is qualified to use the radiotelephone; and - d) has received instruction from a competent person in respect of aerodrome layout, routes, signs, marking, lights, air traffic control (ATC) signals and instructions, phraseology, and procedures, and is able to conform to the operational standards required for safe aeroplane movement at the aerodrome.
+4.2.4.2 An aeroplane shall not be taxied on the movement area of an aerodrome unless the person at the controls:

+- a) has been duly authorized by the operator or a designated agent. - b) is fully competent to taxi the aeroplane. - c) is qualified to use the radiotelephone; and - d) has received instruction from a competent person in respect of aerodrome layout, routes, signs, marking, lights, air traffic control (ATC) signals and instructions, phraseology, and procedures, and is able to conform to the operational standards required for safe aeroplane movement at the aerodrome. - 4.2.4.3 Reserved